lordrichard6/lopes2tech/README.md

 # lopes2tech - Swiss IT Solutions & Automation

-A modern, responsive website built with Angular 20+ showcasing lopes2tech's IT services, process automation, and digital solutions.
+A modern, multilingual, SEO‑optimized website built with Angular 20 (standalone components + SSR) showcasing lopes2tech’s automation, AI, and web solutions for Swiss service businesses.

 ## About lopes2tech

-lopes2tech is a Swiss Sole Proprietorship company based in Zurich, founded by Paulo R. Lopes.
+lopes2tech is a Swiss sole proprietorship based in Zurich, founded by Paulo R. Lopes.
 We specialize in:

-- Process Automation
+- Automation & AI agents for service businesses
-- Web Development
+- Modern websites and client portals
-- App Development (macOS, iPad, iOS)
+- Custom CRM and workflow tools
-- Custom Tools & Solutions
+- Privacy‑focused solutions for Swiss & EU regulations (nDSG / GDPR)

 ## Company Information